pelotom/mobx-component/README.md

 [![Dependency Status](https://img.shields.io/david/pelotom/mobx-react-wrap.svg)](https://david-dm.org/pelotom/mobx-react-wrap)
 [![devDependency Status](https://img.shields.io/david/dev/pelotom/mobx-react-wrap.svg)](https://david-dm.org/pelotom/mobx-react-wrap?type=dev)

-[MobX](https://mobxjs.github.io/mobx/) is awesome, but it tends to push you towards having just a single prop per React component, because the top-level props cannot be `@observable`.
+[MobX with React](https://github.com/mobxjs/mobx-react) is awesome, but it tends to push you towards having just a single prop per React component, because [the top-level props cannot be `@observable`](https://github.com/mobxjs/mobx-react/issues/124).
 For example suppose you're making a dumb component which shows the sum of 3 numbers at all times.
 The straightforward thing to do is to make those numbers themselves props, like so:

 ```ts
 interface XYZ {